sgudenkauf/oer-personal-distributed-application-lab/pdal/modules/en/level_2_MiddlewareAndApplicationDeployment/2050 Creating Your Own CA and Manually Distributing Certificates.md

 ![OpensslGenRsaCTConsole01](./2050attachments/OpensslGenRsaCTConsole01.png)

-For confirmation, you enter a password.
-In our example, we choose `JadeHS20`; after entering it, you must confirm the password again.
+You enter a password for confirmation.
+We choose `JadeHS20` in our example, after which you have to confirm the password again.

 ![OpensslGenRsaCTConsole02](./2050attachments/OpensslGenRsaCTConsole02.png)

 ```bash